ThinkInvis/RoR2-TILER2/ModMeta/README.md

 - CatalogBoilerplate language setup should no longer be able to cause a game-load-halting error if a token requests an unexpected number of sub-tokens.
 - Fixed incorrect assembly version string from last version (kind of a moot point now).

-**7.3.3**

-- Fixed a potential cascading error while trying to set up language for a CatalogBoilerplate which never received name tokens.
-- Updated R2API dependency to 5.0.6 (now using split assembly).
-	- Replaced deprecated R2API.CommandHelper with base RoR2's SearchableAttribute.
-- Updated BepInExPack dependency to 5.4.2103.